The Best Nature Reserves in Lancashire

 27 January 2019

-From old quarries to one of the largest reed beds in the country, there’s loads of flora and fauna to see when you’re staying at one of our Lancashire holiday parks.
+From old quarries to one of the largest reed beds in the country, there’s loads of flora and fauna to see at the best Lancashire nature reserves when you’re staying at one of our Lancashire holiday parks.
 Here are some of the best places to enjoy a walk in the great outdoors and maybe spot some of the local wildlife.

 One of the area’s best-known reserves, Brockholes is found on a 250-acre site on an old quarry which overlooks the nearby River Ribble.

-Its standout feature is the floating Visitor Village, the first of its kind in the UK, which houses a restaurant, two shops and an activity room and brings you as close to nature as possible.
+Its standout feature is the floating Visitor Village, the first of its kind in the UK.
+It houses a restaurant, two shops and an activity room and brings you as close to nature as possible.

-Down the road in Blackpool, the Marton Mere reserve is comprised of 160 acres of grassland, scrub, reed bed and open water and is mainly known for its population of over 260 species of bird, including long-eared owls, cettis warblers, reed buntings and little grebes.
+Down the road in Blackpool, the Marton Mere reserve is comprised of 160 acres of grassland, scrub, reed bed and open water.
+It is mainly known for its population of over 260 species of bird.
+Including long-eared owls, cettis warblers, reed buntings and little grebes.

-While it was once actually part of the town’s rubbish tip, Marton Mere is now nationally recognised as a ‘Site of Special Scientific Interest’ and is a great place to see not just birds, but also a diverse range of plants and other wildlife, such as dragonfly.
+While it was once actually part of the town’s rubbish tip, Marton Mere is now nationally recognised as a ‘Site of Special Scientific Interest’.
+It is a great place to see not just birds, but also a diverse range of plants and other wildlife, such as dragonfly.

-Situated in Silverdale, near Carnforth, Leighton Moss is home to the biggest reed bed in the North West, where you can spot a wide range of wildlife such as otters, bearded tits, marsh harriers, egrets and even red deer.
+Situated in Silverdale, near Carnforth, Leighton Moss is home to the biggest reed bed in the North West.
+You can spot a wide range of wildlife such as otters, bearded tits, marsh harriers, egrets and even red deer.

 There’s a number of different trails throughout the reserve, or you can also climb the Sky Tower for great views across the whole site.

-Made up of a series of ponds, Longton Brickcroft used to be a brickworks and is located right in the middle of a residential area, yet it feels a million miles away.
+Made up of a series of ponds, Longton Brickcroft used to be a brickworks.
+It is located right in the middle of a residential area, yet it feels a million miles away.

 Not to be confused with Marton Mere, this wetland reserve near Burscough is known not just for the mere on its west side, but also the pens which hold birds from all over the world, including from North and South America, Africa and Asia.